JohnSundell/ImagineEngine/README.md

 window.makeKeyAndVisible()
 ```

-...and smoothly scale up as your game grows in complexity, all while maintaining a solid frame rate running on iOS, macOS or tvOS.
+...and smoothly scale up as your game grows in complexity on either iOS, macOS or tvOS.

 🌃 **Scenes present your game content**